๐Ÿ‘ค Basics

 ๐Ÿ”ฎ The Chariot (VII): My first ever tarot draw from the Major Arcana.
 I don’t see tarot as fortune-telling, but as a mirror - a reflection of where you are, not where you’ll end up.

-For me, The Chariot is about discipline, pursuit, and momentum: the reminder that to stop is to regress, and there’s no real ending to the journey.
+Control here isn’t about force; rather, it is the ability to hold your centre while riding the chaos.
+For me, The Chariot is about discipline, pursuit, and momentum.
+It reminds that to stop is to regress, and there’s no real ending to the journey.

 The Chariot always moves forward, because motion itself is what keeps opposing forces in harmony: ambition and doubt, order and chaos, fear and courage.
 This balance is what keeps your inner war from consuming you.